modlee-ai/modlee/docs/README.md

 ### API key

-Our Python package connects you to your collaborators and recommends model architectures for your datatasets based on the experiments shared by your collaborators.
-At Modlee we've built a flywheel that allows the ML RandD community to work together in new ways and guide each other to better ML solutions.

 To use all of features of Modlee, you'll need to [Sign up](https://www.dashboard.modlee.ai?signUp) and generate an API Key: *Modlee Purple is free, always.*

 #### Features that require an API key

-- Automated experiment collaboration - *Connect*
+- Automated Experiment Collaboration - *Connect*
-- ML model architecture recommendations - *Benchmark*
+- Modle Architecture Recommendations - *Benchmark*

 #### Features that work without an API key

-- Automated local ML experiment documentation - *Explore*
+- Automated Experiment Documentation (local) - *Explore*

 ### Set API key